ashtasht/killemall/README.md

 You can set the roles you want for each key.

-As for the database, you need to use MySQL, make a new database (and user identified with a native MySQL password) and fill the appropriate data under `"db"`.
+As for the database, you need to use MySQL, make a new database (and a user identified with a native MySQL password) and fill the appropriate data under `"db"`.
 Create a new table using
 ```sql
 CREATE TABLE entries(
   title BINARY(60) NOT NULL UNIQUE,